spearitual/Updated-FIPS-codes-for-Tableau/README.md

 * recognized: This indicates whether Tableau recognizes the old_FIPS at all.
 If False, it does not.
 If True, it does.
 displayed_correctly: This indicates whether Tableau correctly displays the old_FIPS.
 If False, it does not.
 If True, it does.

-Note for Connecticut counties: These are the only counties Tableau currently recognizes but does not display correctly, and are therefore perhaps the most important to update.
-The new_FIPS for each of these counties is based on how Tableau displays them, which is more or less the most accurate option, with one exception.
+Note for Connecticut counties: These are the majority of the counties Tableau currently recognizes but does not display correctly, and are therefore perhaps the most important to update.
+The new_FIPS for each of these counties is based on how Tableau displays them, which is usually the most accurate option, with one exception.
 Both Hartford County (09003) and Tolland County (09013) are displayed as South Central Connecticut Planning Region (09170).
 This causes overlap of the displayed data, which can cause significant issues.
 Therefore I've chosen the new_FIPS of Tolland County to instead be Capitol Planning Region (09110), the nearest available county.

+The Valdez–Cordova Census Area in Alaska is also recognized but incorrectly displayed.
+Its new_FIPS is also based on what Tableau displays, which is incorrect but the best option with the default map.

 Sources:
 https://www.census.gov/programs-surveys/geography/technical-documentation/county-changes/1980.html